efecte8/funcraft/README.md

 4. Navigate to the project directory: `cd funcraft`
 5. Install the dependencies: `pip install -r requirements.txt`
 6. Launch the Funcraft GUI: `python funcraft_gui.py`
-7. ***At the collab*** run the first cell of the notebook.
+7. ***At the colab*** run the first cell of the notebook.
 Wait for the dependencies to be installed (takes 2mins), it will restart the runtime at the end.
-8. ***At the collab*** Run the remaining cells and at the end of the last cell, you will be given a ngrok URL (_running on_) that will tunnel the collab to the GUI.
+8. ***At the colab*** Run the remaining cells and at the end of the last cell, you will be given a ngrok URL (_running on_) that will tunnel the collab to the GUI.
 Copy that URL.
-9. Click the collab URL button at the GUI and paste the URL.
+9. Click the colab URL button at the GUI and paste the URL.
 10. Enjoy!

 ## Usage